FrydmanPiotr/FrydmanPiotr/README.md

-# Hi there! 👋 I'm Piotr
+Hi there! 👋 I'm Piotr

-I’m a developer, tech enthusiast, and software creator.
-My main interests include web development.
-I primarily work with C# and JavaScript.
+I'm a computer science student, tech enthusiast, and beginner programmer.
+My main focus is on web development, and I primarily work with C#, Python, and JavaScript.

+I'm passionate about building web applications, expanding my skills, and exploring new technologies.
+Feel free to reach out if you have any questions or want to share experiences!

 ## 🚀 Skills